when anger speaks

 Grief has a way of introducing you to parts of yourself you didn’t know you’d have to meet.

 You’ve probably heard it said there are five stages of grief: denial, anger, bargaining, depression, and acceptance.
 Sometimes seven stages are listed, adding shock and testing.
-I’m not going to break down what each stage can entail, because at this point, I can reasonably say bargaining and testing don’t make the cut for me.
+I’m not going to break down what each stage can entail, but at this point, I can reasonably say bargaining and testing don’t make the cut for me.

-Shock that I’ve lost not one, but two husbands… check.
+Shock that I’ve lost not one, but two husbands… check!

-Denial/disbelief that it would be from cancer again… check.
+Denial/disbelief that it would be from cancer again… check!

 As the last six months have passed, those first two have quieted down to a dull roar, only to make way for the stage I’m in now.
 Ladies and gentlemen, may I introduce you to my current - and loudest speaking - companion: Anger.